The Epistle/Letter of Jude

 Triads and the 2nd Coming of Christ

 The third part that really gets my mind working is the use of triads in the Book of Jude.
 Triads are simply a group of three.
 Jude knew Jewish custom.
 He knew that hearing one comparison would not be enough to convince the Jewish masses, so he used three.
 It is very hard to dispute someone that gives you three examples of what they are talking about.
-In truth, there is probably more, but if three isn’t enough, is any number?
-That deep understanding, and desire to prove without a doubt the points he is trying to make, really hits me at the core.
+In truth, there are probably more, but if three isn’t enough, is any number?
+That deep understanding, and desire to prove without a doubt the points he is trying to make really hit me at the core.
 How many examples of something would it take for you to believe?
 If not three, how many?

 What Are Your Thoughts?